Sports Coach Logo Sports Coach Training Principles Fitness Components

 Athlete input makes the coach a better coach and the athlete a better athlete.
 There is considerable evidence arguing that athlete input/athlete empowerment facilitates better skill acquisition.
 Kidman (2001): "... main advantages to using empowerment in coaching are that athletes are motivated to learn, and they have a greater understanding and retention of both tactics and skills (psychological, emotional and physical) that are so important to success in sport."

-An obvious consequence of athlete empowerment is athletes confident enough to question, discuss and provide feedback in training/learning situations.
-This too improves the coaching process.
+An obvious consequence of athlete empowerment is that athletes are confident enough to question, discuss and provide feedback in training/learning situations.
+It improves the coaching process.

-Of significance is the information received from athletes that will influence what and how an athlete is coached at an individual level.
-Crucially this relies very much on how much athletes know about themselves and can communicate it, particularly motivation, strengths, and weaknesses (physical and mental), preferred learning styles, and goals, both within the sport and outside it.
+Of significance is the information received from athletes, which will influence what and how an athlete is coached at an individual level.
+Crucially, this relies very much on how much athletes know about themselves and can communicate, particularly motivation, strengths and weaknesses (physical and mental), preferred learning styles, and goals, both within the sport and outside it.

 Feed-front

-The key to developing athlete input and athlete awareness (including Query Theory) is feedback.
-But feedback as frequently described and generally understood is reactive.
+Feedback is the key to developing athlete input and awareness (including Query Theory).
+However, feedback, as frequently described and generally understood, is reactive.
 Coaches need to foster proactive feedback.
-Instead of "feedback" have "feed-front" – the information from athletes that initiates actions rather than reacts to it – unprompted comments, athletes asking questions, stating what they would like to or should do in short, athlete input.
+Instead of "feedback", have "feed-front" – the information from athletes that initiates actions rather than reacts to it – unprompted comments, athletes asking questions, stating what they would like to or should do, in short, athlete input.

-An athlete who provides feed-front knows himself and is confident about it ... and shows it.
+An athlete who provides feed-front knows himself, is confident about it ... and shows it.
 There are many aspects of communication, much of it unspoken.
-Martens (2004) states that an estimated 70 percent of communication is non-verbal.
-So in addition to verbal information given, feed-front communicates self-confidence.
+Martens (2004) states that 70 per cent of communication is non-verbal.
+So, in addition to giving verbal information, the feed-front communicates self-confidence.
 An athlete who feels and displays confidence has a definite training, learning, and competitive edge.

 Feed-front also makes for more effective coaching.
-Kidman and Hanrahan (1997) maintain that "athletes who are provided feedback tend to acquire greater quality skill technique," i.e. are better learners, it goes the other way too.
-To paraphrase the above, coaches who are provided feed-front tend to acquire greater quality skill-teaching techniques, i.e. better teachers.
+Kidman and Hanrahan (1997) maintain that "athletes who are provided feedback tend to acquire greater quality skill technique," i.e., better learners.
+It goes the other way, too.
+To paraphrase the above, coaches provided feed-front tend to acquire greater skill-teaching techniques, i.e. better teachers.

 Self-Awareness and Self Reliance

-Athlete self-awareness is essential to athlete input: an athlete who does not know their strengths, limitations, desires, goals, etc. cannot effectively contribute to their coaching.
+Athlete self-awareness is essential to athlete input: an athlete who does not know their strengths, limitations, desires, and goals cannot effectively contribute to their coaching.
 Equally, athlete input fosters self-awareness by forcing athletes to think more about themselves.

 Self-awareness leads directly to self-reliance.
 An athlete who has learned to have control of his or her sport will have an easier path to the senior elite level.
-As Arai (1997 – in Kidman 2001) stated, "athletes who have a greater awareness of options have greater control over future directions."
+As Arai (1997 – Kidman 2001) stated, "Athletes who have a greater awareness of options have greater control over future directions."
 It is also necessary for them to develop a measure of self-reliance and sufficient understanding (of themselves) to enable easy adjustment to another coaching system.
-Likewise, they need to be able to compete well when the coach is absent – only possible with self-reliance developed through self-understanding.
+Likewise, they must compete well when the coach is absent – only possible with self-reliance developed through self-understanding.

 The Bottom Line